qiime2/dev-docs/source/storing-data/archive.rst

 there is a file named ``metadata.yaml``.
-This file describes the :term:`type`, the :term:`directory format`, and repeats the :term:`identity` of a peice of data.
+This file describes the :term:`type`, the :term:`directory format`, and repeats the :term:`identity` of a piece of data.

 An example of this file: